-Results: Overall, 190 of the 616 (31%) mothers had GDM and they ended predominant ended predominant breastfeeding earlier than Western European mothers in the adjusted analysis (aHR 1.53, 95% CI 1.04-2.25), but Middle Eastern mothers did not.
+Results: Overall, 190 of the 616 (31%) mothers had GDM and they ended predominant breastfeeding earlier than mothers without GDM, with an adjusted hazard ratio (aHR) of 1.33 and 95% confidence interval (95% CI) of 1.01-1.77.
+Mothers of South Asian origin ended predominant breastfeeding earlier than Western European mothers in the adjusted analysis (aHR 1.53, 95% CI: 1.04-2.25), but Middle Eastern mothers did not.
+Conclusion: Recent gestational diabetes was associated with earlier cessation of predominant breastfeeding in Western European and non-Western women.